Wildflowers, wildlife & wild grasses

 Situated next to the river, the meadow was used for sheep grazing & teasel cultivation in the past – meaning it was essential to the textile trade that saw Frome develop and prosper.

 Nowadays it’s a natural wildflower meadow, great for peaceful walks to and from town – and the perfect spot for a weekend picnic or a quiet lunchtime sandwich.

 We manage the site with a nod to the traditions of the past, using scythes for cutting.
 This helps to encourage the patchwork of grasses and wildflowers you’ll find here in the summer.

-Rodden Meadow can be reached via Willow Vale at one end; or from River Walk & New Road at the other end.
+Rodden Meadow can be reached via Willow Vale at one end or from River Walk and New Road at the other end.
 There are joining paths off Rodden Road, too.

 - Spot wildlife, including otters and kingfishers

 - Unleash your inner Poldark and join the Town Rangers for a spot of scything